WLJSTeam/wljs-docs/blog/2024-04-19-spider/index.md

 ![](./../Screenshot%202024-05-19%20at%2016.10.26.png)

 ## Adding controls
 Slides are boring.
-Using ``Graphics`Canvas[]`` with `EventHandler` we can capture arrow keys and animate accordingly.
+Using `EventHandler` we can capture arrow keys and animate accordingly.
 However, to animate continuously we can set a timer and remove it once the target position of a spider has been reached

 ```mathematica @
 Module[{